 Day 7 – Rest day with light cardio

 Don’t forget to stretch (or invest in a good foam roller) and eat a meal afterwards that includes protein (I LOVE these protein pancakes–comfort food that wins!).
+And make sure to wear proper gear while you are exercising–hover here for more info about socks that will help keep your feet cool while avoiding blisters.
 Giving your muscles attention after a workout can help to decrease soreness exponentially!

 Now that you are all set to sort into this weekly workout schedule, get to it!
 And feel free to repeat this mom-friendly plan on an ongoing basis for the best results.
 Before you know it, that January resolution of “get fit” will be a year-round way of life!